Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Implementation Details

-\paragraph{Single Action Prediction (SAP)} aims to predict the next action based on the goal description and the given path.
-Following ~\citep{chen2022duet}, we predict the probability for each candidate action in the action space via a two-layer fully-connected network.
-The objective is to minimize the negative log probability of the target view action $\mathcal{L}_{\mathrm{SAP}} = -\mathrm{log}\ p_t(a_t | \mathcal{W}, \mathcal{P}_{<t})$.
+\paragraph{Single Action Prediction (SAP)} aims to predict the next action based on the goal description and the given navigation history path.
+Following~\cite{chen2022duet}, we predict the probability for each candidate action in the action space via a two-layer fully-connected network.
+The optimization objective is to minimize the negative log probability of the ground-truth target view action $\mathcal{L}_{\mathrm{SAP}} = -\mathrm{log}\ p_t(a_t | \mathcal{W}, \mathcal{P}_{<t})$.

 Specifically, we refine the sampling strategy for selecting viewpoints during training to enhance both path adherence and error correction.
 The original probability distribution in DUET is 20\% for the goal viewpoint (to learn stopping), 40\% for other on-path viewpoints (to learn path progression), and 40\% for random off-path viewpoints (to learn error correction).
 However, considering that on-path points constitute only a very small fraction of the total navigable viewpoints within an environment, random sampling of off-path points provides sparse and often uninformative negative examples for effective error correction.
 Furthermore, our finetuned models demonstrate a high Oracle Success Rate (OSR) that closely aligns with their Success Rate (SR), which indicates that the agent is highly proficient at making the decision to stop if it reaches the correct final viewpoint.